Functions and Geospatial Data Types | Teradata Vantage - Functions and Geospatial Data Types - Analytics Database - Teradata Vantage

 Product Category

-Although Teradata implements the geospatial data types ST_Geometry and MBR as UDTs, they are neither distinct nor structured.
+Although Teradata implements the geospatial data types ST_Geometry and MBR as UDTs, these data types are neither distinct nor structured.
 The geospatial data types are Teradata proprietary internal UDTs (also called system defined types, or SDTs) and as such, are not useful as parameter types or the return type of an external routine.

 An application that needs to pass geospatial values to an external routine can use any number of methods on an ST_Geometry or MBR type to get the entire representation or part of the representation as a data type that can be passed to an external routine.

-the entire representation of an ST_Geometry type in text format well-known text representation of the ST_Geometry value by calling the ST_AsText method.
+Entire representation of ST_Geometry type in text format Well-known text representation of ST_Geometry value, by calling ST_AsText method.

-the entire representation of an ST_Geometry type in binary format well-known binary representation of the ST_Geometry value by calling the ST_AsBinary method.
+Entire representation of ST_Geometry type in binary format Well-known binary representation of ST_Geometry value, by calling ST_AsBinary method.

-part of an ST_Geometry value, such as the X or Y coordinate of an ST_Point value by calling the appropriate method, such as ST_X or ST_Y.
+Part of ST_Geometry value, such as X or Y coordinate of ST_Point Value, by calling appropriate method, such as ST_X or ST_Y.